What is osteoporosis?

 Reading time: 5 min

 Osteoporosis is a disease characterised by a decrease in bone tissue that weakens bones and increases the chance of suffering fractures.
-Osteoporosis is a common condition:one out of three women after menopause will have osteoporosis and 40% will develop a fracture associated with this disease throughout their life.
+Osteoporosis is a common condition: one in three women and one in 5 men over 50 will suffer fractures related with this disease.

 Osteoporosis explained in first person